oroinc/documentation/user/back-office/system/configuration/commerce/customer/global-customer-users.rst

 If the application was installed without demo data, the banner is disabled.
 To configure cookie consent banner on the global level, take the following steps:

-1. **Show Banner** --- Select the check box to display the cookie consent banner to the website's visitor.
+1. **Show Banner** --- Select the checkbox to display the cookie consent banner to the website's visitor.

    .. image:: /user/img/system/config_commerce/cookie_banner/banner-settings.png
       :alt: Cookie consent banner config